z4f1r0v/zafirov.me/content/posts/scala.md

 When looking at community surrounding the language, I see many bright and curious individuals, willing to take a step in uncharted territories.
 That brings one word to mind - excitement.

+---
+_I would like to thank [Rune](https://www.linkedin.com/in/rune-pedersen-80723b93/) and [Viet](https://www.linkedin.com/in/nguyenvietyen/) who where generous enough to pre-read and give feedback on this work._